 Impact of the Google May 2020 Core Update

 Changes in search behavior as a result of the COVID-19 pandemic and quarantines may also influence site ranking and search metrics.
-This can obscure the true effects of Google’s core update May 2020.
+This can obscure the true effects of Google’s core update in May 2020.
 For instance, technology allowing people to work directly from home connections to companies that provide similar hardware products and solutions.

 For example, several recipe website owners noticed significant traffic losses, with the main reason being the disappearance of URLs from the recipe carousel as well as the disappearance of rich snippets for recipe results.
 If you have been affected, try and see if your traffic and impressions (if they have dropped) re-stabilize once the Google May 2020 Core Update is fully rolled out.
 With this being the first update since the COVID-19 pandemic, the May 2020 Core update has the potential to be especially volatile.